⚛️ Post-Quantum Preparedness

 Crypto-Agility as a Control

-The single-wrapper architecture demonstrates that algorithm migration has been planned and architected — not deferred.
-Auditors can inspect the wrapper and see the transition path.
+The wrapper architecture demonstrates that algorithm migration has been planned for symmetric-cryptography callsites.
+Auditors can inspect the wrapper, the public CBOM, and our published PQC roadmap to see the planned transition path and current state.

 Data Minimisation & Retention